huzheng16/ZhengHuLab/content/project/ComputationalModeling/index.md

   focal_point = "Smart"
 +++

-Tumor progression is a complex process involving extensive spatial and temporal variability and dynamic interteration between cancer cells and microenvironments.
-We develop agent-based computational models to depict the tumor clonal evolution through space and time.
-We also leverage multi-region and/or longitudinal genomic data to calibrate the computational model with aims to infer patient’s tumor evolutionary history and quantify the evolutionary dynamics during tumor initiation, progression and metastasis.
+Cancer is a somatic evolutionary process fueled by genetic or epigenetic mutations in the genome.
+However, our understanding on the principles of cancer genomic evolution through time and space is very limited.
+We develop cutting-edge computational methods to analyze multi-region, longitudinal and/or single-cell genomic data.
+We also develop agent-based models based on virtual tumor simulation to generate quantitative insights into the evolutionary dynamics of tumor growth and metastasis.